Lead–acid battery: Modern approach

 Deep-cycle batteries have a different geometry for their positive electrodes.
 The positive electrode is not a flat plate but a row of lead–oxide cylinders or tubes strung side by side, so their geometry is called tubular or cylindrical.
 The advantage of this is an increased surface area in contact with the electrolyte, with higher discharge and charge currents than a flat-plate cell of the same volume and depth-of-charge.
 Tubular-electrode cells have a higher power density than flat-plate cells.
 This makes cylindrical-geometry plates especially suitable for high-current applications with weight or space limitations, such as for forklifts or for starting marine diesel engines.
 However, because cylinders have less active material in the same volume, they also have lower energy densities than otherwise comparable flat-plate cells, and less active material at the electrode also means they have less material available to shed before the cells become unusable.
 Cylindrical electrodes are also more complicated to manufacture uniformly, which tends to make them more expensive than flat-plate cells.
 These trade-offs limit the range of applications in which cylindrical batteries are meaningful to situations where there is insufficient space to install higher-capacity (and thus larger) flat-plate units.

 About 60% of the weight of an automotive-type lead–acid battery rated around 60 A·h is lead or internal parts made of lead; the balance is electrolyte, separators, and the case.
 For example, there are approximately 8.7 kg of lead in a typical 14.5 kg battery.

 Separators

 Separators between the positive and negative plates prevent short circuits through physical contact, mostly through dendrites (treeing), but also through shedding of the active material.
 Separators allow the flow of ions between the plates of an electrochemical cell to form a closed circuit.
-Wood, rubber, glass fiber mat, cellulose, and PVC or polyethylene plastic have been used to make separators.
-Wood was the original choice, but it deteriorates in the acid electrolyte.
+Glass fiber mat, rubber, and PVC or polyethylene plastic have been used to make separators.

 An effective separator must possess a number of mechanical properties, including permeability, porosity, pore size distribution, specific surface area, mechanical design and strength, electrical resistance, ionic conductivity, and chemical compatibility with the electrolyte.
 In service, the separator must have good resistance to acid and oxidation.
 The area of the separator must be a little larger than the area of the plates to prevent material shorting between the plates.
 The separators must remain stable over the battery's operating temperature range.